 To support SAML 2.0, MarkLogic relies on browser-based and pre-authenticated tokens that can be used via REST, the Java API and Node.js API.

 Many large enterprises have already made an investment in key management technology and want to leverage that investment with MarkLogic.
-Starting in MarkLogic 9, we have provided the capability to deal with a number of key management systems, and with MarkLogic 10, we now support the Thales nCipher nShield Connect HSMs (Hardware Security Appliances) for Encryption at Rest on both Windows and Linux platforms.
+Starting in MarkLogic 9, we have provided the capability to deal with a number of key management systems, and with MarkLogic 10, we now support third party HSMs, which currently includes the nCipher nShield Connect HSMs (Hardware Security Appliances) for Encryption at Rest on both Windows and Linux platforms.

 This new capability further expands the key management options we make available to customers.
 Of course, customers may also choose to use MarkLogic’s own internal keystore.

 Our support for nCipher nShield Connect is of particular interest to government agencies that are moving to the cloud.
 Many of them require the use of PKCS #11, which the Thales HSM supports.
 PKCS #11 is one of the most widely implemented cryptography standards in the world.
 It specifies a platform-independent API for cryptographic tokens that store and control authentication information.
 Of course, other industries can also take advantage of PKCS #11 to get the very best security with MarkLogic.

 As the name implies, Data Flow Orchestration is about creating a smooth, orchestrated flow of data through the system from ingestion to use.
 In Data Hub 5.0, we’ve added customizable low-code/no-code (LCNC) data orchestration flows that make it easier for end-users to map data sources and run matching and merging data flow processes.

 With this new capability, using the Data Hub is much simpler because data architects and business analysts can run data flows based on pre-set configurations without writing a single line of code.

 Figure 2: Snapshot of data flow orchestration in Data Hub 5.0